andrewzheng5/w4111.github.io/index.md

 The goal of this class is two-fold.
 First, to introduce you to core database concepts (e.g., data modeling, logical design, SQL) so that you too can build a billion dollar application.
 Second, to teach enough about database engine internals (e.g., physical database design, query optimization, transaction processing) so you have a good sense of why queries may be running slowly/incorrectly.
 We will also discuss their relevance to systems used in industry.

+The Data Management Seminar invites interesting database researchers and practitioners to speak.
+Students are invited to join in person or on zoom (if available).
+We will announce these periodically throughout the semester.

 <!--**Advanced Assignments**  There will several [optional extra-credit assignments](https://github.com/w4111/advanced) that will dive deeper into concepts introduced in class.
 Some of them will involve extending a simple Python-based database engine with additional functionality!
 They are labeled `AA#` in the schedule.
 There is no obligation to do these, but they are available if you want to do then in addition to, or in lieu of the normal assignments.-->

 <!--